GL-LowPopArt: A Nearly Instance-Wise Minimax-Optimal Estimator for Generalized Low-Rank Trace Regression: INTRODUCTION

 Here, $m : \sR \rightarrow \sR$ is the log-partition function, $\tau$ is the dispersion parameter, $g : \sR \rightarrow \sR_{>0}$ is a fixed function, and the density is with respect to some known base measure (e.g., Lebesgue, counting).
 We refer to $\mu := \dot{m}$ as the \textit{inverse link function}.
-We assume that all components of the GLM, other than $\bm\Theta_\star$, are known to the learner.
+We assume that all components of the GLM, other than $\bm\Theta_\star$, are known to the learner; see Appendix~\ref{app:future}\textbf{(5)} for discussions on what happens under model misspecification.

-For clarity, we distinguish between two learning setups.
-In the \textit{adaptive scenario}, each $\pi_t \in \gP(\gA)$ may depend on past observations.
-This setting is standard in interactive learning problems such as bandits~\citep{banditalgorithms} and active learning~\citep{settles2012active}.
-In the \textit{nonadaptive (passive) scenario}, $\pi_t = \pi$ for a known $\pi \in \gP(\gA)$ fixed before the interaction begins.
-Despite the difference, we omit the $t$-dependence from here on, as our algorithm in the adaptive scenario only switches policy once: $\pi_1$ in Stage I and a Stage I-dependent $\pi_2$ in Stage II.
+Given $\bm\pi_N = (\pi_t)_{t \in [N]}$, we distinguish two setups: in the \textit{adaptive scenario}, each $\pi_t \in \gP(\gX)$ may depend on past observations, as is standard in interactive learning problems such as bandits~\citep{banditalgorithms} and active learning~\citep{settles2012active}, whereas in the \textit{nonadaptive (passive) scenario}, all policies are identical, i.e., $\pi_t = \pi$ for a known $\pi \in \gP(\gX)$, fixed before interaction begins.
+In our setting, we omit $t$ dependence for brevity, since in the adaptive case our algorithm only switches policy once ($\pi_0$ for Stage~I and $\pi$ for Stage~II).
+We also remark in advance that our lower bound holds for any adaptive policy $\bm\pi_N$.

 \paragraph{Related Works.} Owing to its ubiquity, much work have been done in providing statistically and computationally efficient estimators for this problem, both generally~\citep{fan2019generalized,kang2022generalized} and in specific scenarios such as \textit{generalized linear matrix completion}~\citep{cai2013completion,cai2016completion,davenport2014completion,lafond2015lexponential,lafond2014finite,klopp2014general,klopp2015multinomial} and learning low-rank preference matrix~\citep{rajkumar2016comparison}.
-Corresponding minimax lower bounds have also been proven that are tight with respect to rank $r$, dimension $d_1, d_2$, and sample size $N$; see Appendix~\ref{app:related-work} for further related works.
+Corresponding minimax lower bounds have also been proven that are tight with respect to rank $r$, dimension $d_1, d_2$, and sample size $N$; see Appendix~\ref{app:related-work} for a detailed survey.